Last Updated on January 13, 2022 by Grow with Bovees

 Although granule or pellet-type fertilizer is the most recommended fertilizer for arborvitaes, slow release fertilizer spikes are also useful, especially for mature established plants.

 The difference with spikes is the number needed and how far away from the tree they’re located.
-The older the tree, the more spikes you’ll need.
+The older the tree, the more fertilizer spikes you’ll need.

 And because they’re in a constant state of slow release, they need to be placed closer to where you water your arborvitaes.
 So, for lack of a better phrase, your water line is your spike line.